SCIFIHISTORY.NET

 Picture

-On this day in 1958, Roger Corman's War Of The Satellites enjoyed its U.S. theatrical premiere.
-The feature starred Dick Miller and Susan Cabot, and here's the plot summary as provided by IMDB.com:
+On this day in 1958 (in the U.S.), Roger Corman's War Of The Satellites enjoyed its U.S. theatrical premiere.
+Directed by Roger Corman from a story by Irving Block, Lawrence L. Goldman, and Jack Rabin, the feature starred Dick Miller, Susan Cabot, Richard Devon, and others.
+According to our friends at IMDB.com, here's the plot summary:

 "An 'unknown force' declares war against planet Earth when the United Nations disobeys warnings to cease and desist in its attempts at assembling the first satellite in the atmosphere."